zmetzing/MorseRunner/Readme.txt

 INSTALLATION

-  - run Setup.exe and follow the on-screen instructions.
+  - Windows: run Setup.exe and follow the on-screen instructions.
+  - "Real" OSen: compile from source and install as you see fit. :-)

 UNINSTALLATION